Updated May 16, 2026§ For Vehicles

 2. Place it loosely in the proposed spot.
 Don’t mount permanently yet.

-3. Drive 5 miles including some highway, some surface streets, some turns.
+3. Drive a representative route including some highway, some surface streets, and some turns.

 4. Check the TKSTAR app for continuity.
 The dot should move smoothly along your route.
-Gaps over 2 minutes indicate signal failure for that spot.
+Repeated gaps indicate signal failure for that spot.

 If all five steps pass, mount the TK905 in that spot using the magnets.
 If any step fails, try the next spot in the priority list.